 At a time when parents have become more demanding of their children’s sporting careers from such a young age the relationship between coaches, parents and some governing bodies appear fractured to say the least.

-‘Working with Parents in sport’ is a uk based company helping parents give their child the best possible sporting experience.
+‘Working with Parents in sport’ is a uk based company helping support parents to give their child the best possible sporting experience.

 The increased coverage and exposure of leading sportspeople has meant more and more parents wish for that for their child from the moment they show a modicum of ability, leading to them living their life through their child.